ISSUE NO. 1 • To Have a heart

 I doubt Carter would’ve even believed me, anyway.
 It did sound a bit insane.

 • • •

-February 15th: a sunny, cloudless North Jersey Monday—the day my life was forever changed.
+February 15th: a sunny, cloudless, post-Valentine’s Day North Jersey Monday—the day my life changed forever.

 Mom helped me pick up a nice little ice cream cake from Dairy Queen, with a cursive “Happy Birthday, Carter!” impeccably iced on—in blue icing, to be exact.
 And the rest was chocolate, inside and out.
 Favorite color, favorite flavor.
 Excellent.

 I walked in, said my obligatory parent hellos, and had Mrs. Allford place the cake in the freezer—for later.